sebapersson/cdc42_and_septin_ring_paper/README.md

 ### Process results

 To process results, navigate to the `Code/process_results/particle_simulators` directory.
 From this directory run the `plot.R` script.
-Only standard tidyverse R packages are used for plotting.
+Only standard [Tidyverse](https://www.tidyverse.org/) R packages are used for plotting.